vercel/serve/README.md

 3. Link it to the global module directory: `npm link`
 4. Transpile the source code and watch for changes: `npm start`

-Yey!
-Now can use the `serve` command everywhere.
+After that, you can use the `serve` command everywhere.
 [Here](https://github.com/zeit/serve/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+for+beginners%22)'s a list of issues that are great for beginners.

 ## History